-The metabolic syndrome encompasses a cluster of risk factors including central obesity, dyslipidemia, elevated blood pressure, and hyperglycemia.
-Together these factors increase the risk of atherosclerotic cardiovascular disease and type 2 diabetes.
-Developing the metabolic syndrome is associated with elevated body mass index (BMI), sedentary lifestyle, low socioeconomic status and advancing age.
+The metabolic syndrome encompasses a cluster of risk factors including central obesity, dyslipidemia, elevated blood pressure, and raised fasting glucose.
+Together these factors increase the risk of atherosclerotic cardiovascular disease, type 2 diabetes, and all-cause mortality.
+Development of metabolic syndrome is associated with elevated body mass index (BMI), sedentary lifestyle, low socioeconomic status and advancing age.
 Due to the increasing prevalence of obesity in the United States, metabolic syndrome is a common problem.
-As of 2012, approximately 35% of adult women in the United States met criteria for the syndrome, with white non-Hispanic women having the highest incidence.
+As of 2016, approximately 36% of adult women in the United States met criteria for the syndrome.

 There are several definitions for the metabolic syndrome, with the National Cholesterol Education Program Adult Treatment Panel III (NCEP ATP III) the most commonly used.
 Based on the NCEP ATP III criteria, clinical diagnosis in women relies on the fulfillment of at least three of the following criteria: